Peter-Kariuki/Training-Development/README.md

-# Self-Development
+# Training & Development
-Self development on statistical analyses with R, Python and Stata
+Training on statistical analyses with R, Python and Stata